Yuli Turovsky: Life in Montreal

 In 1976 Turovsky and fellow Soviet emigrants Rostislav Dubinsky (violin) and Luba Edlina (piano) founded the Borodin Trio.

 Turovsky founded the I Musici de Montréal Chamber Orchestra in 1983.
 The orchestra originally consisted of music students from Montreal, many of whom were or had been students of Turovsky and his wife.
-Under Turovsky's direction and with Eleonara as first violin, I Musici became one of the best known classical ensembles of Canada, toured extensively in Canada, in the United States and abroad and produced over thirty recordings.
+Under Turovsky's direction and with Eleonora as first violin, I Musici became one of the best known classical ensembles of Canada, toured extensively in Canada, in the United States and abroad and produced over thirty recordings.
 Turovsky's health forced him to step down as the artistic director and conductor in 2011.

 Turovsky taught at the Conservatoire de musique du Québec à Montréal from 1977 to 1985 and at the Université de Montréal from 1979 until the early 2010s as his health declined.
 One of his last students, Stéphane Tétreault, is regarded as one of the top young talents in classical music in Canada.